mtp1032/SkillUp/Docs/README.md

 ASIDE:

-Skillup employs WoWThreads, an asynchronous non-preemptive multithread library for World of Warcraft addon Development.
+Skillup employs WoWThreads in the form of a library (LiBThreads-1.0), a library of asynchronous non-preemptive threads for World of Warcraft addon Development.
 In truth, this addon could have been implemented much more simply without the threads, but I was looking to write a addon that illustrated a solution to a very simple producer-consumer problem.
-Here's the control flow: